xorz57/yodelr/README.md

 While I am grateful for the opportunity, I believe the process could have been more efficient and transparent, saving time for both parties.
 I hope this project serves as a demonstration of my abilities and the effort I put into the challenge.

+### Interview Timeline
+- **2024/09/19:** Initial interview with the founder.
+I left with a very good impression and received positive feedback.
+- **2024/09/19:** Received the coding challenge.
+- **2024/09/23:** Submitted my solution to the coding challenge.
+- **2024/10/07:** Technical interview.
+The interview went well, with no indication of any issues.
+- **2024/10/09:** Received a rejection letter, citing lack of experience as the reason for not moving forward.

 ## Diagram

 ![diagram](assets/diagram.png)